-Areas of Expertise: Intaglio, letterpress, monotype, relief, photopolymers, and post-digital applications such as CNC routing and laser cutting
+Areas of Expertise: Collaborative printing, intaglio, letterpress, monotype, relief, photopolymers, and post-digital applications such as CNC routing and laser cutting

 Lari Gibbons explores new and traditional approaches to printmaking through collaborative, interdisciplinary projects.
 At the University of North Texas, she teaches printmaking.
 She was a professional collaborative printer and workshop director for renowned artists such as Susan Goethel-Campbell, Kiki Smith, and Alison Saar.
 Her work is published in numerous books, including Bill Pick and Beth Grabowski’s "Printmaking: A complete guide to Materials and Processes;" Lynne Allen and Phyllis McGibbon’s "The Best of Printmaking: An International Collection," and Ashley Rooney and Stephanie Standish’s "Contemporary American Printmakers."